MattFritter/COSC419/Labs/Lab3/README.md

 Once you're done, you should check the routes to ensure that they are functioning properly and returning the correct data.
 Remember, API routes use a URL prefixed by API, i.e.: ```<yourIP>/api/getAll```.

-Congratualtions, you're done Lab 3!
+Congratulations, you're done Lab 3!